quaternionmedia/alfred/docs/examples/text.md

-# Preview frame
+# Generate text

-Preview one frame of an `Edl` without rendering the full video
+This example posts a single `Template` clip that generates a `text` in large title format.

-## Edl
+## Create Edl
 ``` json title="data.json"
 {
   "clips": [